cjdelisle/cjdns/README.md

 If it says nothing, good.

-If it says:
-    FATAL: Module tun not found.
+If it says: `FATAL: Module tun not found.` Bad.

-Bad.

-Look up how to get the tun module installed for your platform.
+In this case, look up how to get the tun module installed for your platform.
 How to get TUN working is beyond the scope of this document, look up how to install openvpn on your particular platform.

 NOTE: TonidoPlug2 ships with a kernel which does not include TUN and does not offer the source code to build it yourself.

     # cat /dev/net/tun

-If it says:
-    cat: /dev/net/tun: File descriptor in bad state Good!
+If it says: `cat: /dev/net/tun: File descriptor in bad state` Good!

-If it says:
-    cat: /dev/net/tun1: No such file or directory
+If it says: `cat: /dev/net/tun: No such file or directory`

 Create it using:

     # mkdir /dev/net ; mknod /dev/net/tun c 10 200 ; chmod 0666 /dev/net/tun

-Then cat /dev/net/tun again.
+Then `cat /dev/net/tun` again.

 1: Generate a new configuration file.
 -------------------------------------